Want to buy and sell property but worried about the rules on paperwork?

-Maybe you are an experienced investor with paperwork and systems in places.
-Well there’s good reason to re-examine your processes and paperwork.
+Even experienced investors, with paperwork and systems in places, have a good reason to re-examine your processes and paperwork.

 A lot has changed in real estate law recently, locally and nationally, that you need to know so you’re not caught on the wrong side of a check.